USS Adams (1799)

 USS Adams was a 28-gun (rated) sailing frigate of the United States Navy.
 She was laid down in 1797 at New York City by John Jackson and William Sheffield and launched on 8 June 1799.
 Captain Richard Valentine Morris took command of the ship.

-She was name for Founding Father and 2nd president of the United States John Adams.

 Quasi-War with France

 The frigate departed New York in mid-September 1799 and headed for the West Indies to protect American shipping from attacks by French privateers, during the Quasi-War with France.
 She arrived at Saint Christopher on 10 October and soon began cruising nearby waters in search of French men of war and any prizes which had been captured by warships flying French colors.

 Later that month, she recaptured the brig Zylpha and assisted USS Insurgent in taking an unidentified 4-gun French privateer and freeing an English brig and a schooner from Boston which that vessel had seized.

 On 12 November, she again teamed with Insurgent in recapturing the 14-gun English brig Margaret.
-On the 15th, they took the French privateer Le Onze Vendémiaire.
-On the 20th, they cooperated in liberating the schooner Nancy which had struck her colors on the 18th.
+On the 20th, they cooperated in liberating the schooner Nancy off Guadeloupe which had struck her colors on the 18th.
+On 20 November off Guadeloupe they recaptured schooner "Nancy", captured on 18 November by a French privateer.
+On 15 December, she took the French privateer Le Onze Vendémiaire.